Jhalak151/Shell-scripting/README.md

 > ./q2.sh

-The output is shown in a new file, speech.txt. example output line: `Anonymous once said, "If you want to achieve greatness stop asking for permission".`
+The output is shown in a new file, speech.txt. example output line: `Anonymous once said, "If you want to achieve greatness stop asking for permission."`
-> NOTE: Each quote ends in a fullstop, while the given format specifies:
-`[author] once said, “[quote]”.` where the fullstop is outside the quotes.
-Therefore, the fullstop at the end of each quote has been removed.

 # 3. Remove empty lines
 To run the script: